Creative Ways to Fund Surrogacy

 As of 2016, just 13 states had laws on the books that require insurance companies to pay for infertility related claims, leaving the majority of Americans facing infertility staring down the barrel at mounting costs.
 In fact, RESOLVE estimates that the current cost of a single IVF cycle is well over $12,000.

-Growing Generations is pleased to offer a financing program for those turning to us to help make their family dreams a reality.
-While we are proud of our credit lines and impressive APR rates, we understand that this option may not be the first choice for everyone.
+Growing Generations is pleased to offer you a long-term financing option with low annual percentage rates through New Life Fertility Finance.
+While we think you will be impressed with their credit lines and APR rates, we understand that this option may not be the first choice for everyone.
 So, what are other would-be parents considering?

 Once upon a time, people may have taken up a collection among friends or asked their relatives for financial help in times of need.
 But these days, with the advent of the Internet and the ease of online payments, crowdsourcing is the hip new way to allow others help you to reach your financial goals.
 Sites like GoFundMe.com, YouCaring.com, and GiveForward.com allow users to share their story in an effort to ask for help from friends, family members, even complete strangers.
 By creating hashtags, sharing videos, photos, and personal stories, people suffering with infertility can appeal to an ever growing audience in the hopes of finding funding help.
 Once a campaign is live, supporters can use their personal social networks to help spread the story and donations can rise quickly.